canvasxyz/canvas/packages/gossiplog/README.md

 ### Inserting existing messages

-Given an existing `signature: Signature` and `message: Message<Payload>`, ie a signed message received from another peer, we can insert them locally using `gossipLog.insert(signature, message)`.
+Given an existing `signature: Signature` and `message: Message<Payload>` - such as a signed message received over the network from another peer - we can insert them locally using `gossipLog.insert(signature, message)`.
 This executes the following steps:

+1. Verify the signature.
-1. Open an exclusive read-write transaction in the underlying database.
+2. Open an exclusive read-write transaction in the underlying database.
-2. Serialize the signed message and compute its message ID.
+3. Serialize the signed message and compute its message ID.
-3. Verify that all of the message's parents already exist in the database.
+4. Verify that all of the message's parents already exist in the database.
    - If not, add the signed message to the mempool, abort the transaction, and return `{ id }`.
-4. Call `apply(id, signature, message)` and save its return value as `result`.
+5. Call `apply(id, signature, message)` and save its return value as `result`.
 If `apply` throws, abort the transaction and re-throw the error.
-5. Write the serialized signed message to the database, using the message ID as the key.
+6. Write the serialized signed message to the database, using the message ID as the key.
    - If there are messages in the mempool waiting on this message, apply them and save them to the database as well.
-6. Commit the transaction.
+7. Commit the transaction.
-7. Return `{ id }`.
+8. Return `{ id }`.

 ### Syncing with other peers